jekymin8232/vitalguardai-com/README.md

+Personal Workspace(Email Contact Information): [mcorpai.org](https://mcorpai.org/)

+**Based in South Korea · Prefer Remote Work**

+This project is maintained strictly remotely to ensure neutrality and focus.
+For all inquiries, collaborations, or audit reports, please contact via email.

+---

 ### Ethical AI for the 6.8 Billion (Fully GDPR-compliant and aligned with ESG principles.)
 **Big Tech AI is for the 2 billion with infrastructure.
 Offline AI is ethical AI for the remaining 6.8 billion.**